All Authors A-Z

 Charles Rycroft was born in 1914 and was educated at Wellington College and Trinity College, Cambridge.
 He went into private practice as a psychoanalyst in 1947 and from 1956 to 1968 was a part-time Consultant in Psychotherapy at the Tavistock Clinic.
 He wrote many key books on psychoanalysis including 'Anxiety and Neurosis' (1968) and 'Psychoanalysis and Beyond' (1985).
 He died in 1998.

 Chris Ryan was born near Newcastle in 1961.
-He joined the SAS in 1984 and was a member for ten years.
+He joined the SAS in 1984.
+During his ten years he was involved in overt and covert operations and was also Sniper team commander of the anti-terrorist team.
 During the Gulf War, Chris was the only member of an eight-man team to escape from Iraq, of which three colleagues were killed and four captured.
 It was the longest escape and evasion in the history of the SAS.
+For this he was awarded the Military Medal.
 For his last two years he was selecting and training potential recruits for the SAS.
-He is a best selling author and lectures in business motivation and security.
-He is currently working as a bodyguard in America.

 Rob Ryan studied Fine Art at Trent Polytechnic and Printmaking at the Royal College of Art.
 After several years as a painter, he began creating papercuts and screenprints which led to collaborations with Paul Smith, Liberty, Fortnum and Mason and many others.
 He has exhibited in London and internationally and has a shop, Ryantown, on Columbia Road, London.
 He is the author of This Is For You, A Sky Full of Kindness, The Invisible Kingdom and The Kingdom Revealed.